What Is the Contention Ratio?

-In the internet world most of us have heard of contention ration term.
+In the internet world, most of us have heard of the term “contention ratio”.
 What is it?
 Why is it killing our internet?
-We’ll read all those matters that brainstorms in our mind.
+We’ll read all those matters that brainstorms in our mind when read such technical jargon.

-In layman’s term, the contention ratio cites to how many users are sharing the overall data capacity on an internet service provider’s line.
+In layman’s term, the contention ratio refers to how many users are sharing the overall bandwidth and data capacity on an internet service provider’s dedicated line.
 To make this even easier, it’s a count of how many households are using the same main broadband line as you.

-Technically, these are the data channels which is dedicated to us using a multiplexer (sometimes contracted to muxing), it is a method by which multiple analog or digital signals are combined into one signal over a shared medium.
+Technically, these are the data channels which are dedicated to us using a multiplexer (sometimes contracted to muxing), it is a method by which multiple analog or digital signals are combined into one signal over a shared medium and travels to the infrastructure ends (switches and network devices) of the ISP.

-Usually a high speed internet connection is shared in ratios like 1:1 for leased line and large businesses, 1:2 ~ 1:10 for small businesses, and 1:10 ~ 1:50 for home users.
+Usually a high speed internet connection is shared in ratios like 1:1 for leased line and large businesses, 1:2 ~ 1:10 for small businesses and small-mid enterprises, and 1:10 ~ 1:50 for home users.

 Internet contention ratios